brittonlaroche/realm-tensorflow/README.md

 ## Getting Started
 This project uses Tensorflow.js, MongoDB Realm and Atlas to provide you with everything you need to create a cloud based machine learning platform with nothing more than a modern web browser, and the determination to begin with some good "old fashioned" human learning.
 This short tutorial expects that you know nothing about MongoDB Atlas, Realm or Machine Learning with Google Tensorflow.

 I chose Tensorflow.js for this project because it is very intuitive, easy to pick up and the results can be seen directly in the web browser with just a few lines of code.
 I was able to watch a few Tensorflow.js videos and create the first version of this app in a weekend.
-Its only 88 lines of code but it loads sales data from a gas station into MongoDB, creates a Tensorflow model from MongoDB, tranis the model and makes a prediction on how many gallons will be sold based on price in just 88 lines of code!
+Its only 88 lines of code but it loads sales data from a gas station into MongoDB, creates a Tensorflow model from MongoDB, trains the model, and makes a prediction on how many gallons will be sold based on price.
+This first program does all this in just 88 lines of code!

 I highly recommend watching the followng 3 videos, about 7 minutes each.
 It will be the best 21 minutes you can spend to learn all the core concepts.